Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - The Hlesing Tribe no longer starts off at war with other Germanic tribes in the Thunraz's Servant scenario.

+* Units
+- Added unit graphics for the Norse Swordsman.

 -----------------------------------------------------------------------
 - 3.2.1